fablocke/OSCP-Prep-cheatsheet/windows-privesc.md

 dir "C:\Documents and Settings\All Users\Start Menu\Programs\Startup"
 dir "C:\Documents and Settings\%username%\Start Menu\Programs\Startup"

-Check access on the file using accesschk accesschk64.exe /accepteula -wvu "C:\Program Files\Autorun Program"
+Check access on the files and dir using accesschk , if writebale , we can write malicuis binary accesschk64.exe /accepteula -wvu "C:\Program Files\Autorun Program"
 ````